Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

 It can be shown that the fixed point is asymptotically stable in the sense that $\qq(t) \to \qq^*$ as $t \to \infty$ for any initial fluid state $\qq^\infty$ with $\sum_{i = 1}^{\infty} q_i^\infty < \infty$.
-As mentioned earlier, the fixed point reveals that the stationary queue length distribution at each individual server exhibits super-exponential decay as $N \to \infty$, as opposed to exponential decay for a random assignment policy.
-It is worth observing that this involves an interchange of the many-server ($N \to \infty$) and stationary ($t \to \infty$) limits.
+As mentioned earlier, the fixed point reveals that the stationary queue length distribution at each individual server exhibits \emph{super-exponential} decay as $N \to \infty$, as opposed to exponential decay for a random assignment policy.
+As described above, this involves an interchange of the many-server ($N \to \infty$) and stationary ($t \to \infty$) limits.
 The justification is provided by the asymptotic stability of the fixed point along with a few further technical conditions.